 walked out of school and started to protest.

 Crystal City's picket line.
-High school students, younger siblings from middle
+High school students, younger siblings from middle school and even elementary schools started to join the protest. |

 CHICANO MORATORIUM